 The article can be accessed here

-The slides for my presentation can be found here
+The programme for the symposium (which looks great!) can be found here